 Tress Walker - MumsKitchensNYC

-Tress Walker, owner of MumsKitchens NYC, had a vision to create a space where “Mums” like her from various ethnic and culture backgrounds could network, cook together and sell their goods.
-By joining the program, Tress gained the appropriate legal, financial and logistical knowledge needed to build the foundation of her business.
-MumsKitchens NYC can be found operating at Queens International Night Market and various other events throughout Queens.
+Tress Walker, owner of MumsKitchens NYC, had a vision to create a space where “Mums” like her from various ethnic and cultural backgrounds could network, cook together, and sell their goods.
+By joining the program, Tress gained the appropriate legal, financial, and logistical knowledge needed to build the foundation of her business.
+To date, MumsKitchens NYC has operated at Queens International Night Market, Jamaica Down to Earth Markets, Queens Summerstage, Queens Food Day and various other events throughout Queens.
 She is building her brand by selling various sweets and has begun the process of recruiting other “Mums” to join her.
 Tress has even partnered with her fellow program entrepreneurs CaSpanish to sell their cuisine in her space at various markets.
-You may currently find Tress selling at Jamaica Market.
+You may next find Tress at this year’s upcoming Queens Taste.
 Learn more about MumsKitchens NYC at https://mumskitchensnyc.com

 “The students of the program are now business partners, as we work together building our individual businesses.
 If the food industry is a path you want to explore; you need to be in this program.
 The Jamaica FEASTS [Food Entrepreneurship & Services Training Space] is where you want to be!” – Tress Walker